twilio-professional-services/plugin-queues-view-filters/README.md

+# Notice - Legacy Code

+**This plugin is no longer maintained, as it is now available as an out-of-box feature.**

 # Queue Filter for Real-Time Queues View

 This Flex Plugin allows you to apply filtering by the queue in the table within Real-Time Queues View.